Jjschwartz/potmmcp/README.rst

 POTMMCP
 #######

-This repository contains the implementation of the **Partially Observable Type-based Meta Monte-Carlo Planning (POTMMCP)** algorithm.
+This repository contains the implementation of the **Partially Observable Type-based Meta Monte-Carlo Planning (POTMMCP)** algorithm from the paper: `Combining a Meta-Policy and Monte-Carlo Planning for Scalable Type-Based Reasoning in Partially Observable Environments <https://arxiv.org/abs/2306.06067>`_.

 Installation